rangsimanketkaew/tensorflow-cpp-api/compile_tensorflow_cpp.md

 # Compile TensorFlow C++ from source code <!-- omit in toc -->

 Building TensorFlow C++ API is very tricky and can be a pain as there is not much information you can find about it even on TensorFlow's official documentation.
 Following you will find a step-by-step instruction showing how to build TensorFlow C++ v2 on Linux.
 It works well for my Ubuntu 20.04 running on AMD Ryzen processors.

-On this page, I will walk you through the steps to install **TensorFlow C++ API version 2.7**.
+On this page, I will walk you through the steps to install **TensorFlow C++ API version 2.7** and **2.11**.

 - [Dependencies](#dependencies)
 - [Install package dependencies](#install-package-dependencies)